Tensor network simulation for the frustrated $J_1$-$J_2$ Ising model on the square lattice: model and methods

-In the framework of the HOTRG\cite{46}, coarse-graining is the RG process, during which CFT information is encoded in the fixed-point tensor $T^{\ast}(=T^{(i)}/\sum_{lu}T^{(i)}_{lluu} )$, where $T^{(i)}$ is the tensor unit in the i-th RG process and $T^{\ast}$ keeps invariant\cite{48}.
+In the framework of the HOTRG~\cite{46}, coarse graining is a renormalization group process, during which CFT information is encoded in the fixed-point tensor $T^{\ast}(=T^{(i)}/\sum_{lu}T^{(i)}_{lluu} )$, where $T^{(i)}$ is the tensor unit in the $i$th RG step and $T^{\ast}$ is unchanged under the RG process~\cite{48}.